tendermint/tendermint/docs/architecture/adr-064-batch-verification.md

 ## Detailed Design

+A new interface will be introduced.
+This interface will have three methods `NewBatchVerifier`, `Add` and `VerifyBatch`.

 ```go
 type BatchVerification interface {
   NewBatchVerifier() BatchVerification // NewBatchVerifier create a new verifier where keys, signatures and messages can be added as entries